githabideri/homedoc-subtitle-translator/README.md

 - `llm_raw.txt` — raw LLM payloads when streaming or `--debug` is active.

 By default results are placed in `--out/<YYYYMMDD-HHMMSS>/`.
-Use `--flat` to write directly into the specified output directory.
+Use `--flat` to only write output file into the specified output directory.

 ## Notes & Safety